feature-hub/feature-hub/docs/guides/server-side-rendering.md

-On the server, the integrator must gather a list of all client module bundle URLs for the server-rendered Feature Apps, and transfer those URLs to the client, e.g. via the HTML document [as text content of a custom script element][demos-inject-serialized-states-script].
+On the server, the integrator must gather a list of all client module bundle URLs for the server-rendered Feature Apps, and transfer those URLs to the client, e.g. via the HTML document [as text content of a custom script element][demos-inject-hydration-urls-script].

-On the client, before hydrating, the URLs must be extracted from the HTML document, e.g. [from the text content of the custom script element][demos-extract-serialized-states-script], and then preloaded using the `FeatureAppManager`'s `preloadFeatureApp` method:
+On the client, before hydrating, the URLs must be extracted from the HTML document, e.g. [from the text content of the custom script element][demos-extract-hydration-urls-script], and then preloaded using the `FeatureAppManager`'s `preloadFeatureApp` method:

 ```js